What is Project Accounting Software and Why Do You Need It?

 Project accounting is a specialized form of accounting that tracks all financial aspects related to a specific project.

-Unlike general accounting, which deals with the broader financial health of a company, project accounting focuses on tracking project costs, billing, and revenue.
+Unlike general accounting, which deals with the overall financial health of a business, project accounting focuses on tracking a project's costs, billing, and revenue.

 It provides project managers with the tools to monitor direct costs, overhead, and revenue, ensuring that the project stays on budget and financial goals are met.

-Project accounting involves creating a detailed plan at the start of the project, outlining all anticipated costs, and setting up methods to track and manage these costs throughout the project's lifecycle.
+Project accounting involves creating a detailed plan at the beginning of the project, outlining all anticipated costs, and having methods in place to track and manage those costs throughout the project lifecycle

 This includes monitoring expenses related to the project team, equipment, external services, and other resources.